Jarak-Jakar/Exercises/Textbooks/Crafting_Interpreters/README.md

 ## Development Environments & Editors

 I use Windows for my day-to-day computating, which sometimes necessitates using things like containers (e.g. Docker) or virtual machines, either directly through something like Virtualbox, or indirectly through something like Vagrant.
+This is partly because some things aren't provided for Windows, and partly in the interests of future reproducibility.

 ### Java

 #### Environment

 I looked around at a few options for this, but ulitmately found that most of them were more hassle than they were worth.
-Turns out that installing Java into a Linux VM is much more complicated than it seems like it shoudl be ...
+Turns out that installing Java into a Linux VM is much more complicated than it seems like it should be...
 In the end, I just installed a version of the JDK directly into Windows.
 Specifically, the printout from running `java --version` gave the following output:

 ```bash
 openjdk 17.0.5 2022-10-18
 OpenJDK Runtime Environment Temurin-17.0.5+8 (build 17.0.5+8)
 OpenJDK 64-Bit Server VM Temurin-17.0.5+8 (build 17.0.5+8, mixed mode, sharing)
 ```

+##### Compiler options

+I didn't set any extra/specific compiler options myself.
+I just used whatever it was that was set up in IntelliJ, and then ran its built-in 'build project' type feature.

 #### Editor